imagej/imagej.github.io/_pages/plugins/cover-maker.md

 | Database type               | scaled tiles                                           | originals (DO NOT unzip)                                        |
 | Drosophila Embryo *in situ* | [12\_9.tif](https://fiji.sc/samples/12_9.tif) (16.6MB) | [originals.zip](https://fiji.sc/samples/originals.zip) (1.45GB) |

-**Important note :** Do not unzip the orinals.zip archive.
-The CoverMaker is able to extract the relevant images.
+{% include notice icon='warning' content='Do not unzip the `originals.zip` archive.
+The CoverMaker is able to extract the relevant images.' %}

 More scientific databases to come....
 Feel free to [send](mailto:tomancak@mpi-cbg.de) me yours.